Aissac/radiant-member-extension/README.md

 The [Member Extension][rme] keeps its settings in Radiant::Config table, so in order to use correctly the extension you need to create some settings:

-    Member.login_value = '/members' # The URL for the login form of your website.
+    Radiant::Config['Member.login_value'] = '/members' # The URL for the login form of your website.
-    Member.home_path = '/articles' # Members will be redirected here on successful login.
+    Radiant::Config['Member.home_path'] = '/articles' # Members will be redirected here on successful login.
-    Member.root_path = 'articles' # Everything under this path requires member login.
+    Radiant::Config['Member.root_path'] = 'articles' # Everything under this path requires member login.

 > Notice the lack of leading and trailing slashes.

 For controlling the displayed text in the cookie flash (explained below) you can create the following settings:

-    Member.failed_login = 'Couldn't log you in!' # Will be rendered if the user fails to log in.
+    Radiant::Config['Member.failed_login'] = 'Couldn't log you in!' # Will be rendered if the user fails to log in.
-    Member.succesful_login = 'Logged in successfully!' # Will be rendered if the user succesfully logs in.
+    Radiant::Config['Member.succesful_login'] = 'Logged in successfully!' # Will be rendered if the user succesfully logs in.
-    Member.succesful_logout = 'You have been logged out!' # Will be rendered if the user succesfully logs out.
+    Radiant::Config['Member.succesful_logout'] = 'You have been logged out!' # Will be rendered if the user succesfully logs out.
-    Member.need_login = 'Member must be logged in!' # Will be rendered if the page needs member access.
+    Radiant::Config['Member.need_login'] = 'Member must be logged in!' # Will be rendered if the page needs member access.

 If you are using Radiant 0.7 or newer, you can place this configuration in `config/initializers/member.rb` of your project: